 Paul (he/him/his) has been teaching guitar at Willow Arts since it opened in 2009, and has enjoyed instructing in the Cleveland area since 1987.
 He began his music career in 1971, studying the Hammond Organ with Jane Hoffman for six years.
 He transitioned to rock, jazz, and classical guitar before joining his first band in 1977.
 Throughout high school and college, Paul played lead guitar and keyboards in several bands, and co-founded an all-original, latin-influenced acoustic trio.
 Today, he performs live with Sarah, and writes and performs with the local band, The Mutts.
 When not making music, he loves to run, work-out, kayak, and work on his many inventions.
 Paul is currently accepting beginner and intermediate guitar students ages 10 and older.

-Strings & Piano Instructor
+Violin, Viola, Cello & Piano Instructor

 Voice & Piano Instructor